Flash Fiction Fun

 Reading Leads to Writing

 The more I read really great Christian fiction, the more I want to write really great Christian fiction.
-Fiction that tells the story of characters who loose their faith, then find their way back to God.
+Fiction that tells the story of characters who lose their faith, then find their way back to God.
 Characters who don't preach to their friends, but live out their faith in a way that speaks so loudly of God's love and faithfulness, that those around them can't help but yearn for a relationship with God.
 Characters who, no matter what they face, are strengthened and lead by a God who loves them without condemning them for their mistakes and doubts.

 I love the settings, the conflicts, the romance, the adventure, but mostly I love how authors allow their own faith to color the character of their heroes and heroines so that their writing glorifies God and points readers to a relationship with Jesus Christ.